Unicode to ascii converterWorld's simplest unicode tool

 This online utility converts Unicode data to ASCII characters.
 Anything that you paste or enter in the input area automatically gets converted to ASCII and is printed in the output area.
 It supports all Unicode symbols and it works with emoji characters.
 Created by encoding gurus from team Browserling.

-Unicode to ascii converter tool What is a unicode to ascii converter?
+What is a unicode to ascii converter?learn more about this tool

 This browser-based utility converts your Unicode data to the ASCII encoding.
 To do this, it first splits the Unicode data into graphemes and finds the code point values of each grapheme.
 A grapheme is usually a single glyph (such as a letter, number, ideogram, logogram, or an emoticon) but it can also be a combination of glyphs (such as text with combining characters).
 The browser's default encoding stores glyphs as sequences of one, two, three, or four bytes.
 Code points in the range from 0 to 127 use one byte (actually less than that – only 7 bits).
 Code points in the range from 128 to 2047 use two bytes.
 Code points in the range from 2048 to 65,535 use three bytes.
 Code points in the range from 65,536 to 1,114,111 use four bytes.
 If a symbol is encoded using just one byte, then the Unicode symbol will be exactly the same as the ASCII symbol and won't change its value when being converted to the ASCII encoding.
 Characters that use more than one byte are represented as two, three, or four extended ASCII characters, one for each byte.
 A two-byte Unicode symbol has the binary format "110xxxxx 10xxxxxx", where "x" is a usable bit, so it has 5+6=11 usable bits.
 A three-byte Unicode symbol has the binary format "1110xxxx 10xxxxxx 10xxxxxx" with 4+6+6=16 usable bits.
 A four-byte Unicode symbol has the binary format "11110xxx 10xxxxxx 10xxxxxx 10xxxxxx" with 3+6+6+6=21 usable bits.
 Let's analyze which extended ASCII characters are used in each multi-byte mode.
 If it's a two-byte encoding, then the first byte "110xxxxx" has 5 free bits and can have 25 = 32 values, and the second byte "10xxxxxx" has 6 free bits and can have 26 = 64 values.
 If you look at the extended ASCII table, then the possible values for the first byte "110xxxxx" are "ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞß" and for the second byte "10xxxxxx" are " ¡¢£¤¥¦§¨©ª«¬®¯°±²³´µ¶·¸¹º»¼½¾¿".
 If it's a three-byte encoding, then the first byte "1110xxxx" has 4 free bits and can have 24 = 16 values.
 The second and third bytes are the same as in the two-byte case.
 The 16 possible values for the first byte "1110xxxx" are "àáâãäåæçèéêëìíîï".
 If it's a four-byte encoding, then the first byte "11110xxx" has only 3 free bits and can have 23 = 8 values.
 The bytes two, three, and four are the same as in previous cases.
 The possible values for the first byte "11110xxx" are "ðñòóôõö÷".